-Though I'd lived in California for 10 years, never once visiting Yosemite.
+Though I'd lived in California for 10 years, I had never visited Yosemite.
 Once we drove thru Tunnel View, I was hooked!
-We set a goal to hike Half Dome!
+This year Dan and I set a goal to hike Half Dome!

 In the picture above see the line that looks likes ants climbing the mountain?
 Those are not ants, but people using cables that assist in the final ascent to the summit.
 Dan has hiked Half Dome and to the top of Mount Whitney!

 Dan knows his stuff!
 He is going to make sure we are well trained!

 So we've begun hiking in preparation and of course I pack a picnic lunch.

 Bagels make a great sandwich for a hike (they are sturdy and don't get squished).
 Sandwiches filled with fresh veggies and thick slices of cheese.
 As we continue training, I'll learn what we need for consumption and how to get the best calories for energy.